-What does wordy mean in writing?
+What does prolix mean in English?

 A redundant expression says the same thing twice, and doublespeak avoids getting directly to the point.
 Both are examples of wordy expressions.
 Other such expressions use more than one word when one word is simpler and more direct—for example, using the phrase in the vicinity of instead of near.

-What is the opposite of wordy?
+What is the meaning of redundancy?

 1a : the quality or state of being redundant : superfluity. b : the use of redundant components also : such components. c chiefly British : dismissal from a job especially by layoff.
 2 : profusion, abundance.